A Complete Overview

 Wizard101 Guilds are finally here!
 For years and years, players have been demanding a large-scale, permanent group to meet with their friends.
 In the Summer 2022 Update, KingsIsle released the basics of the Guild system, and it only appears to be getting better from here.
 Not only do you get a shared Guild House, highly-experienced players can also compete in group Raids!
 This is just the beginning, with many more updates to come.
 Let’s discuss all you need to know about Guilds!

 What is a Guild?

-Each wizard can only be in one guild at a time, but you are free to leave and join guilds as frequently as you want.
+Each wizard can only be in one guild at a time, and leaving a guild will incur a 2-week cooldown for joining another guild.
 Guilds have space for up to 50 people, though this is counted by number of accounts, not characters.
 So, if two wizards on the same account are in the same guild, they only take up 1 space.
 However, you are not limited to one guild per account; you are free to be in a different guild on each wizard.

 Creating Your Guild